 Coal tar and salicylic acid shampoos or scalp treatments may also help with mild scalp psoriasis.

-Topical creams like the following can slow psoriasis skin buildup and ease red, scaly patches on your scalp.
+Topical creams, ointments, and foams like the following can slow psoriasis skin buildup and ease red, scaly patches on your scalp.
 They may have vitamins or steroids to calm the inflammation: